Applicants may update the gender marker on a Kansas license or ID using a court ordered gender change OR a medical declaration.

 - To change the name, an original or file stamped copy of the name change order;

-- To change the gender by medical declaration, the applicant must submit each of the following:
+- To change the gender, the applicant must submit ONE of the following options:

 - A letter from the applicant requesting a change of gender.
 The letter must include the applicant's current full legal name, residential address, phone number, email address, and the requested gender marker.